Bottle refusal

 • They associate breastfeeding with sleep or comfort.
 If a baby links breastfeeding with falling asleep, they may resist the bottle when tired.

 • They want a specific person.
-Some babies will only take a bottle from a certain caregiver (or refuse it from mom because they expect the breast).
+Some babies will only take a bottle from a certain caregiver (or refuse it from mum because they expect the breast).

 • They’re developing a bottle-feeding aversion.
 (More on that below).

-In most of these cases, the baby is not distressed at the sight of the bottle—they’re simply disinterested or frustrated.
-Their refusal may vary day to day, and the behaviors are often mild to moderate.
+In most of these cases, the baby is not distressed at the sight of the bottle — they’re simply disinterested or frustrated.
+Their refusal may vary day to day, and the behaviours are often mild to moderate.

 What Is A Bottle Aversion?

 Bottle aversion, on the other hand, is a more complex issue.
 It often develops when a baby begins to associate feeding with stress, discomfort, or pressure.
 Unlike a breast preference, it typically doesn’t resolve on its own and requires an entirely different, more sensitive approach to rebuild trust and comfort around feeding.
-This is often mistaken for fussiness, stubbornness, or a temporary feeding strike, and is frequently medicalised—diagnosed as reflux, allergy, or another medical issues—when the root cause is often behavioral.
+This is often mistaken for fussiness, stubbornness, or a temporary feeding strike, and is frequently medicalised — diagnosed as reflux, allergy, or another medical issue — when the root cause is often behavioural.

 Signs of Bottle-feeding Aversion: